apache/cordova-coho/docs/platforms-release-process.md

     git commit -m "$JIRA Updated checked-in node_modules" npm install (Re-add devDependencies for ability to run tests locally)

+Note: This will commit these changes directly to the `master` branch of the platform you are working on.
+This is intended.

 ## Release Check

 Ensure license headers are present everywhere.
 For reference, see this [background](http://www.apache.org/legal/src-headers.html).
 Expect some noise in the output, for example some files from test fixtures will show up.